Hete/kohana-mail/README.md

 ## Attachments

-Attachmment content can be appended on a mail.
+Attachment content can be appended on a mail using ```Mail_Sender::attachment```.
 You may specify an array of headers specific to that attachment.

-Mail with attachment will be automatically converted to multipart format.
+Mail with attachment(s) will be automatically converted to multipart format.

 ```php
 Mailer::factory()